IWLA LinkS

 • Host Wilderness Awareness Presentations at REI Store in Bloomington

-• Sponsor youth fishing access in metropolitan area and youth fishing event at our chapter
+• Sponsor youth fishing access in metropolitan area and annual youth fishing event on Bush Lake

 • Advocate for-educate about reduction and filtration of urban storm water runoff in local communities.